How To Start

 Step 3 - Setup Settings

-Obfuscator has a centralized configuration which applies to the obfuscation pipeline.
-You can find it at OPS -> Obfuscator -> Settings.
+The Obfuscator has a centralized configuration that applies to the entire obfuscation pipeline.
+You can find it at Project Settings -> GuardingPearSoftware -> Obfuscator.

 Figure 4 - The global settings of Obfuscator are applied via the settings window.

 - Obfuscation: General settings for code obfuscation.
-This includes specifications for which assemblies are to be obfuscated, as well as detailed instructions for the obfuscation of their respective classes and members.
+This includes which assemblies should be obfuscated, as well as detailed options for obfuscating their classes and members.

-- Security: Contains advanced security settings, like 'String Obfuscation', 'Random Code Generation', etc.
+- Security: Advanced security settings, such as 'String Obfuscation', 'Random Code Generation', etc.

-- Compatibility: Certain third-party assets require specific configurations to ensure compatibility with obfuscation, owing to the unique way Unity operates.
+- Compatibility: Certain third-party assets require specific configurations to remain compatible with obfuscation, owing to the unique way Unity operates.

-- Optional: Contains optional integration settings.
-For example 'Custom Obfuscation Pattern', 'Logging', 'Name Mapping', etc.
+- Optional: Optional integration settings, such as 'Custom Obfuscation Pattern', 'Logging', 'Name Mapping', etc.

 Note

-In most instances, the default settings provide the best optimization for the majority of games and applications.
+In most cases, the default settings work best for the majority of games and applications.